 Memo to Students Involved or Interested in a Room Change

 The following information explains Hampden-Sydney College's procedures for a room change and/or room check-in and check-out.
-A student must complete the room change process within 48 hours from the time of approval from the Dean or the approval will be invalid.
-Please note that only under special circumstances will freshmen be allowed to make a room change before November 1. (see Housing Regulations on page 67-69 in The Key.)
+A student must complete the room change process within 48 hours from the time of approval from the Director or the approval will be invalid.
+Please note that only under special circumstances will freshmen be allowed to make a room change before November 1. (see Housing Regulations in The Key.)

-2. Check-Out - When a room change is granted by the Dean, your Resident Advisor or House Manager will get a ROOM CHANGE NOTICE e-mail from Ms. Huskey in the Dean of Students office.
+2. Current Room Check-Out: When a room change is granted by the Director, your Resident Advisor or House Manager will get a ROOM CHANGE NOTICE e-mail from Ms. Huskey in the Office of Student Affairs.
 You should contact your Resident Advisor or House Manager and have him conduct an inspection and ONLINE check out of your room.
 Should you be liable for any damages, they will be charged to your student account.
 When the check-out Room Furnishings and Condition Report is complete, you should sign it online.
 A confirmation e-mail will be sent to your H-SC e-mail account.

-- Room Change Approval -The Dean will notify Mrs. Huskey, Student Life Data Coordinator of your approval to change rooms.
+4. Department Notification: Room Change Approval -The Director will notify Mrs. Huskey, Student Life Data Coordinator of your approval to change rooms.
 She will make your change in the College database system and e-mail the information to the various departments throughout the campus who are involved with your room change.
 She will also e-mail you these room change instructions.

-- Business Office - Should a change involve your room and board fees, Ms. Cindy Jones, Student Accounts Manager, will make the appropriate adjustments on your student account.
-Questions pertaining to this should be directed to her (x: 6223).
+6. Business Office - Should a change involve your room and board fees, Mrs. Marianne Catron, Student Accounts Manager, will make the appropriate adjustments on your student account.
+Questions pertaining to this should be directed to her (434-223-6223).

 YEAR-END – check out procedures are more detailed than mid-term or end of semester check-out.
 Therefore, those procedures will be outlined in a memo that you will receive via your campus e-mail near the end of the second semester.
 You should carefully read and become familiar with them and the subsequent fines, should you fail to follow those procedures.